aasish-bodapati/ai-companion-v2/docs/ground_truth/27_message_llm_extraction.md

 ## Testing Guidance
 - Stabilization tactics (as used in repo tests):
   - Lower `MEMORY_IMPORTANCE_MIN` to 0.0 within tests where storage is needed.
-  - Mock `generate_with_together` for classifier/extractor to avoid rate limits.
+  - Mock OpenRouter LLM calls (e.g., patch the HTTP client used in `app/core/llm.py` or stub `generate_with_openrouter`) to avoid rate limits.
   - Use query terms (e.g., "profile") to trigger profile gating paths when needed.

 ---